 If you are looking to kill S. Auerus bacteria, but do not want to give a bleach bath, this is the best product

-The idea is that colonized bacteria (specifically Staphylococcus aureus) on our skin is correlated with how severe eczema can be.
+The idea is that colonized bacteria (specifically Staphylococcus aureus ) on our skin is correlated with how severe eczema can be.
 In other words, the more bacteria that are colonized on people with eczema, the more severe is the eczema.
-The science behind it is fascinating and if you’re interested, you can click on this link to read more.
-Nevertheless, if you can decrease the bacterial load on the skin, then there should be less severe eczema consequently.
+If you can decrease the bacterial load on the skin, then there should be less severe eczema consequently.

-Bleach bath has been a common way to improve skin infections and cleanse compromised skin, however, this method can be cumbersome and impractical.
-Fortunately, this product makes it very convenient because instead of bathing your child with a bleach bath, you can apply this product in small applications to help improve the quality of your skin due to eczema.
+Bleach bath has been a common way to improve skin infections and cleanse compromised skin.
+This product makes it very convenient because instead of bathing your child with a bleach bath, you can apply this product in small applications to help improve the quality of your skin due to eczema.

 CLn Body Wash is free of steroids, antibiotics, triclosan and fragrances.